MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-ueba.md

 ---
 title: Investigate risky users tutorial
-description: This tutorial describes the process to investigate risky users in Microsoft Cloud App Security, across hybrid environments, by integrating with Microsoft Defender for Identity. ms.date: 02/24/2021 ms.topic: tutorial
+description: This tutorial describes the process to investigate risky users in Microsoft Defender for Cloud Apps, across hybrid environments, by integrating with Microsoft Defender for Identity. ms.date: 02/24/2021 ms.topic: tutorial
 ---